 What is Force? – Calculation, Definition, Formula, Types

-Force is a term the students in high school often encounter, when studying physics, as most of the topics and chapters are derived directly from it.
+Force is a term the students in high school often encounter when studying physics, as most of the topics and chapters are derived directly from it.
 So here in this section, we have decided to provide a brief explanation of the term force, its various effects, formulas, and many more.
 Now, let us jump into the topic.

 Introduction